Skip to main content

 • Business User = An individual account within a Hona Business Org

 • Just like there are many employees at 1 Business, there are many Users in 1 Hona Org.
-Which Hona features and settings are accessible to each User is determined by their User Role.

 • CMS = Case Management Software (often used interchangeably with CRM)